Join our newsletter!

 No Filter by Kelley

 No Filter is one that I read just recently.
-This is one that I kind of have mixed feelings about middle graders actually reading.
+This is one that I kind of have mixed feelings about middle graders reading.
 That’s mostly because there’s something that happens in the story that might be a bit too much for this age group.

 So, take this story with caution.